Skip to content

 • Most Oklahoma cities require permits for re‑roofing or structural roofing projects.
 For example, Oklahoma City mandates a permit for any roof work exceeding 500 sq ft, though maintenance under that threshold may be exempt as of August 2025.

-• OneClick Code instantly provides ZIP-based permit requirements and fee estimates
+• OneClick Code instantly provides address-specific permit requirements and fee estimates.

 Ice & Water Shield